 1. Dreaming the Self: Selfie Practice, Temporality, and Artificial Intelligence 2.
 The Capitalist Affect 3.
 Embodied Self: Temporality, Ontology, Mortality 4.
 Numbering Identity: The Algorithmic Self 5.
 Archive, Memory, Identity 6.
 Selfie-as-Mask 7.
 Celebrity Self-Fashioning 8.
 Self-Portrait Performance

-Claire Raymond is a Visiting Research Associate at Princeton University and a Visiting Scholar with the department of English at the University of Virginia.
-She is the author of Francesca Woodman’s Dark Gaze: the Diazotypes and Other Late Works; Witnessing Sadism in Texts of the American South; and Francesca Woodman and the Kantian Sublime.
+Claire Raymond is a visiting research associate at Princeton University and a visiting scholar with the department of English at the University of Virginia.
+She is the author of Francesca Woodman’s Dark Gaze: The Diazotypes and Other Late Works; Women Photographers and Feminist Aesthetics; Witnessing Sadism in Texts of the American South; and Francesca Woodman and the Kantian Sublime.
 Her research focuses on aesthetics, poetics, and the intersections of cultural trauma and representation.